cave-story-randomizer/cave-story-randomizer/README.md

 Issues
 ------

+- Random Mimiga in top left of Plantation seemingly gave +3?
+Probably a substition error with Life Capsule.
 - Collecting the Super Missile Launcher increases your maximum missiles by 5.
 This does not normally happen.
 - 3 Life Capsules can not be replaced because they appear on maps with 2 capsules.
 Need label-aware replace.
 - Hell Missile Upgrade uses a unique script and won't be easy to replace.